blurbdust/blurbdust.github.io/README.md

 5. microSD card -> RPi
 6. Plug the micro USB cable in the micro USB port on the left, not the power port.
 7. Wait for it to boot up
-8. If it doesn't autmatically connect, check the new NIC name.
+8. If it doesn't automatically connect, check the new NIC name.
 Mine is either `enp0s20f0u1` or `enp0s20f0u1i1`.
 This is $INTERFACE.
 9. `sudo ip addr add 192.168.137.1/24 broadcast 192.168.137.255 dev $INTERFACE`
 10. `sudo ip route add 192.168.137.0/24 via 192.168.137.1 dev $INTERFACE`
 11. Try to SSH in, `ssh root@192.168.137.2`
 12. If that doesn't work, use your network manager to disconnect from the network, run the two commands above, and try again.

 # January 29th, 2018
 ## Kali on RPi Zero W (Headless)

 UPDATE: So you need a few NICs (two or more) to actually use the attack scripts so don't use a RPi.
 But this did give me an idea so I'll write that up today.

 Since the [KRACK scripts](https://github.com/vanhoefm/krackattacks-scripts) went public I've been meaning to play with them.
-I have a surplus of RPi Zero W's so I figured I'd throw Kali on one but I guess setting one up without a screen is extremely finnicky.
+I have a surplus of RPi Zero W's so I figured I'd throw Kali on one but I guess setting one up without a screen is extremely finicky.
 I've thrown two hours at it so far following [this guide](https://whitedome.com.au/re4son/re4son-kernel/) (Search for "Ethernet Gadget") to find the exact instructions.
 Both Arch and macOS saw the ethernet gadget however I was unable to SSH in over USB.
-I also loosly follewed [these instructions](https://bbs.archlinux.org/viewtopic.php?id=216968) for assigning an ip address to the RPi over USB on Arch but still no luck.
+I also loosely followed [these instructions](https://bbs.archlinux.org/viewtopic.php?id=216968) for assigning an ip address to the RPi over USB on Arch but still no luck.
 I'll try on Windows later tonight?
 [P4wnPi](https://github.com/mame82/P4wnP1) setup including SSH over USB was also a failure on Arch.
 I'm assuming it's an Arch issue then...
 P4wnPi, depending on the config, opens a WiFi network for management purposes so that was handy to initially set it up.

 Alright finally!